Exciting News! We are partnering with Crooked Trails, our favorite nonprofit, to offer this trip. Keep reading to find out what that means for you…

 When: August 5-11, 2018 + 1 day of curriculum prep work in June

 Cost: $2,995 + suggested donation to Centro de Esperanza Infantil

 Service learning: Up to 25 service learning hours

 Prerequisites: Understanding of basic coding, at least one full year of Spanish

 Adult/Camper Ratio: No more than 1:4

 Apply here: Fill out this application form.
-Please also review our Financial Policies.
+Please also review Crooked Trails Financial Policies.

 This week-long volunteer service summer camp in Oaxaca, Mexico will have you teaching basic programming and building Spanish language skills, learning about the culture of Mexico, and connecting with local youth.
 Don’t feel like an expert-level programmer?
 Don’t feel like a fluent Spanish speaker?
 All you need are the basics in each to make an impact.

 Accommodations will be in a beautiful apartment overlooking Oaxaca City and walking distance from the school, plazas, restaurants, coffee shops, and markets.
 We’ll try local culinary treats such as the seven types of mole (a chocolate-based pepper sauce), chapulines (fried grasshoppers), and what Oaxacans call Vitamina T (tamales, tortillas, tlayudas, tostadas, tortas).
 We’ll visit sites like Monte Albán, the El Zócalo, El Museo de Santo Domingo, and the botanical gardens.